okeeffed/developer-notes/manual/Design-Patterns/Flyweight-Pattern.md

 ## Example

-Here we will create a
+Here we will create a 1000 combatants that

 ```typescript
 interface Action {